chethan25/tv-series-file-renamer/README.md

 * Only Keep episode files in the season folders.

+* Navigate to the package folder in the terminal

 * In the command line run python3 main.py path to TV Series Name folder TV Series Name

   For example $ python3 main.py "/home/user/Better Call Saul/" "better call saul"